 We are transforming teens into San Diego’s next generation of Jewish philanthropists.

-The Jewish Community Foundation San Diego is excited to welcome the tenth cohort of the Jewish Teen Foundation (JTF) for the 2023-2024 school year.
+The Jewish Community Foundation San Diego is excited to welcome the eleventh cohort of the Jewish Teen Foundation (JTF) for the 2024-2025 school year.
 JTF attracts a diverse group of Jewish high school teens from San Diego County who are committed to making a difference in their community through tzedakah.

 For More Information on Jewish Teen Foundation